-CLICK HERE to learn more about the history of the Deception Pass Bridge
+CLICK HERE learn more about the Grove of the Patriarchs

 Looking for SCENIC ROAD TRIPS, things to do and places to stay in Washington State?
 Washington is an outdoor recreation paradise packed with places to visit for any interest from beach combing to wine tasting or extreme adventure.
 With twenty-nine officially designated National and State Scenic Byways—including the nation's only Marine Highway—you'll never want for road trip inspirations.
 Chuckanut Drive, the San Juan Islands, Mt.
 Rainier, the Olympic Peninsula and the rolling hills of the Palouse are all great year-round destinations so make plans now to hit the road!